magicmonkey/lifxjs/Protocol.md

  * 0x03 seems to be an introduction packet, which you get when first discovering a network
  * 0x16 seems to be an on/off indicator
- * 0x6b seems to be a complete status indicator, containing 15 bytes of config (maybe hue / sat / lum?) and then the rest is the name given to the bulb by the iPhone app
+ * 0x6b seems to be a complete status indicator

+### Packet type 0x6b

+This is sent by the bulbs to the apps to indicate the current state of the bulbs.
+If mid-fade, then this packet will show a snapshot of where the bulbs are at the present time.

+ * Byte  32:       0x6b
+ * Bytes 33 - 35:  Always zeroes.
+ * Bytes 36 - 37:  The "hue" (ie the colour).
+It wraps around at 0xff 0xff back
+                   to 0x00 0x00 which is a primary red colour.
+ * Bytes 38 - 39:  Always 0xff 0xff.
+ * Bytes 40 - 41:  The "luminance" (ie the brightness).
+ * Bytes 42 - 43:  Unknown, but these seem to always be 0xac 0x0d.
+ * Bytes 44 - 45:  Unknown, but these seem to be zeroes.
+ * Bytes 46 - 47:  On/off - 0xffff means on, and 0x0000 means off.
+ * Bytes 48 - end: The name of the bulb as set by the iPhone app.

 _More to come_